Gabzu00/Esl-vsDiscgolfKlubb/README.md

 PORT = "3000"
 JWT_SECRET = 'lkjahsdfkhaslkjdfhlak82o345yu9823yhasldkjhfapöoiwyu5p9283o4y'
 ````
-Then you need to change the vite.config file so the the contetnt looks like this -->
+Then you need to change the vite.config file so the the content looks like this -->

 ```
 // https://vitejs.dev/config/